tdauth/wowr/README.md

 * Missing pathing for buildings constructed by the AI.
 * Lower number for maximum number than minimum number of summoned units for Dark Portal based abilities.
 * Training of certain unit types by the AI.
+* `CreateRegion` in globals instead of a JASS function crashes the game on saving it.

 ## History of the Map